gdm413229/swwmgz_m/ExtendedLore.md

 - 2193: Akari Labs completes the "Akari Project", resulting in humanity's first entry into FTL travel.
-- 2200: Earth joins the "United Aligned Worlds", bonds with the Nukuri are re-established.
+- 2200: Earth joins the "United Aligned Worlds", bonds with the Nukuri are re-established, their technology adopted once again by all countries.
 - 2201: The UAC files for bankruptcy.
 - 2214: The Vortex Rikers crashes on planet Na Pali, Unreal begins.
 - 2215: The NEG is formed in anticipation of the coming Skaarj invasion.
 - 2216: The Seven Day Siege happens, the Skaarj are defeated.
 - 2241: The Mishe race disappears from the universe, leaving only the founders of the University of Nos-Kora behind, who refuse to explain what happened.
-- 2250: The "Dark Alliance" is formed in the X'Animen system.
+- 2250: The "Dark Alliance" is formed within X'Animen Coalition territory.
 - 2267: Green's World Rebellion.
 - 2270: The Phayder Corporation is founded, attempts to replicate the immortality of the Nukuri race on humans through a nano-augmentation method